IQSS/dataverse.org/docs/best_practices/source/harvard-policies/sample-dua.rst

 .. _sample-dua:

-Sample Data Usage Agreement (de-identified human subject data)
+Sample Data Usage Agreement
 ================================================================

+*(Note: This is a sample DUA for datasets that have de-identified human subject data)*

 This is an agreement (“Agreement”) between you the downloader (“Downloader”) and the owner of the materials (“User”) governing the use of the materials (“Materials”) to be downloaded.